singaravela45/Youtube-liquid-glass-theme/README.md

 * `theme.css` - The master stylesheet for the Liquid Glass UI.
 * `inject-speed.js` - Bypasses the YouTube player to unlock 10x speed.
 * `inject-audio.js` - Hooks into the Web Audio API for the volume booster and custom EQ.
-* `inject-download.js` - Third party downloader website support and automation of the process .
+* `inject-download.js` - Third-party downloader website support and automation of the process.
-* `/imgs/` - Contains the custom extension icons (16px, 32px, 48px, 128px).
+* `/imgs/` - Contains the custom extension icons and README graphics.

 ---